 - We use a wrapper div with the class

-adds an emoji (you can replace this with any icon or content).::after
+<img>is hidden when broken. ::beforeadds an emoji (you can replace this with any icon or content).::afterdisplays a custom error message using thedata-errorattribute.

 and remember you can be creative as much as you want, the choice is yours!